What Is Fentanyl?

-Many people’s recovery journey looks like this: detox, inpatient rehab, stepping down to outpatient and finally remaining in some form of aftercare indefinitely.
+Many people’s recovery journey looks like this: medical detox, inpatient rehab treatment, stepping down to outpatient treatment and finally remaining in some form of aftercare indefinitely.
 However, the road to recovery doesn’t look the same for any two people, and it’s not always linear.

 Detox and MAT

 During the initial stages of rehabilitation, the focus is solely on removing the harmful toxins from your body and easing the discomfort of withdrawal.
 Some light activity and gentle group treatment sessions might also take place, but healing the body is the priority at this stage.
 It’s important to note that medical detox is by no means comprehensive treatment for addiction because it doesn’t help you address any of the underlying causes.